 Straddling the borders of Brazil and Argentina is one of the world’s most spectacular set of waterfalls: Iguazu Falls.
-With a name deriving from the indigenous words for ‘big water’, Iguazu has been named one of the natural seven wonders of the world.
-Here’s all the information you need on the best time to visit Iguazu Falls and where to stay on each side of the border.
+Its name derives from the indigenous words for ‘big water’.
+Iguazu has been named one of the natural seven wonders of the world.
+Here’s all the information you need on how to visit Iguazu Falls from Brazil side.
+Plus, how to get over to the Argentina side and where to stay on each side of the border.

 best time to visit iguazu falls